BrittanyThirty/media-query-practice/README.md

 ## Support and contact details
 Email: brittanythirtyacre@gmail.com or vfelix82@gmail.com
 ## Technologies Used
-_Simple optimization (media query practice) of a website using hypertext markup language HTML5; a seperate CSS file; the text editior Atom
+_Simple optimization (media query practice) of a website using hypertext markup language HTML5; a separate CSS file; the text editior Atom
 _and utilizing GitHub, the web-based Git repository hosting service, providing the distributed revision control and SCM of Git alongside its own independent features (which is where you are presently viewing content)._
 ### License